Titanic Belfast (3 miles)

 Butterfly House and Seaforde Gardens

-A visit to the gardens and tropical butterfly house can be the perfect day out for all the family.
-Experience the beauty of free-flying tropical butterflies or challenge your sense of direction in Ireland's oldest maze or simply relax and enjoy the fine collection of trees and plants in the gardens.
+Experience the beauty of free flying tropical butterflies or challenge your sense of direction in Ireland's oldest maze!
+Or simply relax and enjoy the fine collection of trees and plants in the gardens while the smaller ones enjoy!

 Seaforde Tropical Butterfly House (24 miles)